expo/expo/docs/pages/build-reference/how-tos.md

 mkdir -p ~/.ssh

-# uncomment the line below and replace the origin's URL if your submodules
+# Real origin URl is lost during the packaging process, so if your
-# are defined with relative urls in .gitmodules
+# submodules are defined using relative urls in .gitmodules then
+# you need to restore it with:
 #
 # git remote set-url origin git@github.com:example/repo.git